ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/opening-a-session.dotnet.markdown

 {NOTE: }

-* Always open a new session object in a `using` statement so that the resources allocated to it can be released when you're done with it.
+* Always open a new session object in a `using` statement so that the resources allocated to it can be released after you're done with it.
 Alternatively, call `.Dispose()` on it.
 (The session implements [IDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable?view=netframework-4.7.2))

 * There are two kinds of session: **sync** and **async**.
 Both can be opened from the `DocumentStore`, with `.OpenSession()` and `.OpenAsyncSession()` respectively.

-* `OpenSession/OpenAsyncSession` have three overloaded versions that receive different parameters.
-These parameters alter the **session options**.
+* `OpenSession` and `OpenAsyncSession` each have three overloads that create sessions with different **session options**.

 * In this page:
   * [Syntax](../../client-api/session/opening-a-session#syntax)